About Us

 U.S. Dept. of Health & Human Services SAMHSA Science & Service Award (2009) for behavioral health/primary care integration

-Joint Commission accreditation (ANMC hospital and primary care center) a nationally recognized symbol of quality
+The Joint Commission accreditation for various facilities, a national recognized symbol of quality

 Level II, Trauma Center (ANMC hospital) – reverified in 2019 as a Level II Trauma Center by the Verification Review Committee (VRC), an ad hoc committee of the Committee on Trauma (COT) of the American College of Surgeons (ACS).
 ANMC was Alaska’s first Level II Trauma Center – first receiving verification in 1999.